SU-SWS/stanford_capx/docs/README.md

 1. Click **Create new mapping**
 2.

-The following table highlights some commonly used settings:
+The following table highlights some commonly used settings for the Stanford People content type:

 Label | CAPx API Path
 --- | ---